 B-60-51 Reimbursement for Miscellaneous Expenses.
 Board Members may submit receipts for up to \$1600 per calendar year for miscellaneous actual and necessary expenses to conduct District Business unrelated to meeting, conference or training attendance.
 This allowance is anticipated to include information technology related items, office related equipment and furniture, consumable office supplies, and other expenses necessary for Board Members to conduct District Business.
+An additional allowance specified by the Board for mobile computer devices specifically for the purpose of accessing electronic Board Agenda Packets and other District business may be authorized every four years.
 This allowance does not include food or travel related costs, which are addressed in section B-60-50.
 Per Section B-50-20 and Government Code Section 53232.2, all costs shall be usual and reasonable.